 When I visited, Heritage Expeditions was the only cruise company going to Wrangel – however, this island gem is getting noticed and now multiple cruise companies are starting to make the voyage.
 Heritage Expeditions has a long history of sailing in the region since 2013 and hence knows the landings, history, and culture the best.

 No one knows what the future holds for travel permits to this region, so go now when you can!

 Among the new protocols, from 1 November 2021 Heritage Expeditions requires every guest, crew, and staff member on board its vessels to be vaccinated with a WHO-approved COVID-19 vaccine.
 Heritage Expeditions continues to monitor all guests prior to boarding and full vessel sanitization between voyages.

 “As one of the few cruise companies who have been able to successfully and safely operate in spite of COVID-19, Heritage Expeditions has a proven track record of ensuring the safety of all guests, expedition staff, and crew while onboard.
 We are taking what we have learned and amplifying it in order to continue to protect everyone who boards our vessels,” explained Aaron Russ, owner and expedition leader.

 Other Unusual Russian Far East Cruises

-Be sure to check out all of Heritage’s Russia’s Far East itineraries for incredible wildlife in this little seen part of the world.
-In addition, Heritage runs a Northeast passage cruise going for 21 days.
+Be sure to check out all of Heritage’s Russia’s Far East itineraries for incredible wildlife in this little-known part of the world.
+In addition, Heritage runs a Northeast Passage cruise going for 21 days.
 Only a handful of passenger vessels have ever completed a transit of this waterway, but recent changes in the summer sea ice conditions mean that it is now possible for a brief time each summer.

 And that’s why I travel – to learn new things and satiate my curiosity.